Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

         }
     ```

-    In CanadaPubSecALZ v0.9.0 or later, the management group hierarchy can be defined in the environment configuration file.
+    Previous to v0.9.9 the management group structure was defined by folder structure in the git repository.
+CanadaPubSecALZ v0.9.0 or later, the management group hierarchy can be defined in the environment configuration file.
 It is represented in JSON as a set of nested management group objects with the structure:

     ```json
     {